Tiny-Pickles/NativeGone/midterm.md

 Once all of the data within the csv files is finalized I will just need to make the layers aesthetically pleasing and functional based on the specific data of that layer within ArcGIS.

+Over break I am planning on finishing the map and then starting and working toward completing half of the court case and legislation documents in xml for the timeline portion of my project.
+I will work on Kumu to create networks that show data gaps within my project.